Requirements for Turkey Visa from UK and EU

-So you decided to visit Oludeniz, Hisaronu or Fethiye in Turkey and wonder "do you need a visa to visit Turkey" or if you are UK citizen "do I need visa to visit Turkey from UK"?
-The Turkey Visa information below will help to answer most of questons regarding Turkey Visa Requirements.
+So you decided to visit Oludeniz, Hisaronu or Fethiye in Turkey and wonder "do you need a visa to visit Turkey" or if you are UK citizen "do UK citizens need a visa for Turkey"?
+The Turkey Visa information below will help to answer most of questons regarding Visa Requirements for Turkey from UK, EU and other countries.

-Passports are required to be valid at least 60 days longer than the expiry date of the requested Turkey visa, visa exemption period or residency permit to be able to enter the country.
+Passports are required to be valid at least 60 days longer than the expiry date of the requested Turkey visa and it is kindly advised to have valid passport for at least 6 months as from the date of your arrival, visa exemption period or residency permit to be able to enter the country.

 If you have a valid Turkish visa, you do not need a residence permit for up to 90 days.
 On the other hand, foreigners who shall reside, work or study in Turkey, should register themselves at the nearest local police department upon their arrival in Turkey, regardless of the validity of their Turkish visa.